 Camden Passage has long been a mecca for stylish Londoners, and it’s at its best during its weekly outdoor market.

 Held four days a week, stalls line the pedestrian street for this London flea market, offering up everything from super cool vintage clothing to retro chic homewares.

 You’ll also find a few bric-a-brac stalls as well as some accessories and jewellery.
 Really, it’s everything you could possibly want.

 Held: Wednesday and Saturday, 7:30am – 6pm; Sunday, 8am – 6pm.

 Address: 1 Camden Passage, Angel, London N1 8EA

 Three times a week, the Deptford Market offers up a fabulous selection of antiques, clothing, bric-a-brac, fresh produce and more.

-It’s also probably one of the most unique – I mean, where else can you grab fresh fish and a pair of gorgeous vintage heels?
+It’s also probably one of the most unique – we mean, where else can you grab fresh fish and a pair of gorgeous vintage heels?

 The market stalls can be found down many of the streets around the train station.
-Driving around here is a bit of a nightmare, so I highly recommend getting the train in.
+Driving around here is a bit of a nightmare, so we highly recommend getting the train in.

 Address: Deptford Market Yard, London SE8 4BX